1. What are they and what are they used for?

 • Culture - Cultural heritage

-3. A mailbox must be created for the generic services of EACAT Procedures.
-We call this mailbox Generic and it is necessary so that users in charge can redirect generic requests to the appropriate user.
-With this, you will have a total of 28 mailboxes , including the thematic, sub-thematic and generic ones.
+3. You need to create a mailbox for the generic services of EACAT Trámits.
+We call this mailbox Generic and it is necessary so that the users in charge can redirect the generic requests to the appropriate user.
+With this, you will have a total of 28 mailboxes , including thematic, sub-thematic and generic.

 4. You can create another mailbox for services that you think will never be used in your organization.
-We will call this mailbox Discarded and you will place all the services that you will possibly never process, either because despite being able to process them they will not be used or because you are not intended for them.
-This means that you have greatly reduced the number of services to distribute between the thematic, sub-thematic and generic mailboxes you have created.
+We will call this mailbox Discarded and you will place all the services that you will possibly never process in it, either because despite being able to process them, they will not be used or because you are not the recipient of them.
+This means that you have greatly reduced the number of services to be distributed among the thematic, sub-thematic and generic mailboxes that you have created.

-To find out if a service has ever been processed or not , you can select the option Export processing volume from the icon ... and the list of services with their processing volume will be downloaded (for now, this list offers a list of all services as of 06/24/2024).
-In the service-tramitacio-XX.csv file , which will be downloaded, there is a field that informs precisely about this.
-Since this is a very large list, prepare it for later import into the Discarded mailbox.
+To find out if a service has ever been processed or not , you can select the Export processing volume option from the ... icon and the list of services with their processing volume will be downloaded (for now, this list offers you a list of all services on 06/24/2024).
+In the file serveis-tramitacio-XX.csv ., which will be downloaded, there is a field that informs precisely about this.
+As it is a very large list, prepare it for later import into the Discarded mailbox.

-5. Continue adding services to the remaining mailboxes.
-You can consult the general list of services, which you can download from the "..." icon, where all the services are categorized by thematic and sub-thematic areas.
-This will help you to assign services in each of the mailboxes that we have proposed.
-Before downloading the list, apply the filters you think are appropriate.
+5. Continue adding services to the rest of the mailboxes.
+You can consult the general list of services, which you can download from the "..." icon, where all the services are categorized by thematic and sub-thematic area.
+This will help you assign services to each of the mailboxes that we have proposed.
+Before downloading the list, apply the filters you deem appropriate.
 FAQ 9 EGT _ FAQ 12 EGT Punto 11.5.png

-6. In the Global mailbox, which has been created automatically, you will find all services and no users.
-Therefore, it is necessary to add users with specific positions (secretaries, controllers and secretaries-controllers) who need full access to the services.
-Be sure to include other users who require full access as well.
+6. In the Global mailbox, which was created automatically, you will find all the services and no users.
+Therefore, you need to add users with specific positions (secretaries, auditors and secretaries-auditors) who need full access to the services.
+Make sure to also add other users who require full access.
 FAQ 12 EGT Point 11.6 _ FAQ 29 Point 6.png

-7. In the other thematic or sub-thematic mailboxes, assign the users who need access to the specific services in each area.
-There is no need to add global mailbox users as they have access to all services.
+7. In the other thematic or sub-thematic mailboxes, assign users who need access to the specific services of each area.
+It is not necessary to add users from the global mailbox, as they have access to all services.

-8. Once the 29 thematic/sub-thematic, Generic and Discarded mailboxes are linked to the Global mailbox, you have a total of 30 mailboxes .
+8. Once you have linked the 29 thematic/sub-thematic, Generic and Discarded mailboxes to the Global mailbox, you have a total of 30 mailboxes .

 • Culture - Performing arts